IceMage144/site-source/content/works/apps/derivative-calculator/index.md

 * Click on the "Calculate" button and see the derivative!

 ## Valid functions and variables
-* Variables can be an upper or lower case letter (excluding "e"), and can have subscript using "_", ex.: x_i
+* Variables can be an upper or lower case letter (excluding "e"), and can have a subscript character using "_".
+Ex.: x_i
-* To use unary "-", use "~" or it will show an error message
+* For unary "-" use "~" instead, or it will not read correctly the input
 * You can use the constants e, pi and gr (golden ratio)
-* Power was implemented as a^b and square root was implemeted as sqrt(a)
+* Power was implemented as x^y and square root was implemeted as sqrt(x)
-* log and ln were implemented too
+* Logarithm is implemented as log(b, x) (base b) and ln(x) (base e)
-* Every trigonometric function were implemented (reciprocals, inverses and hiperbolics too)
+* Trigonometric functions are implemented (sin, cos, tan), moreover, their reciprocals (sec, csc, cot), inverses (arcsec, arccos, arctan, arcsec, arccsc, arccot) and hyperbolic versions (sinh, cosh, tanh, sech, csch, coth) are implemented too
-* sum(a, b, x_i) = summation of x_i's, with i going from a to b (a and b can be almost anything) (Obs.: don't try to derivate it in x_i!)
+* sum(a, b, x_i) = summation of x_i's, with i going from a to b (a and b can be almost anything) (Obs.: when using this notation, the derivation at the iteration variable x_i is not available)
-* Factorial is not implemented
+* Factorial is NOT implemented